My Favourite Dog-Friendly Wineries in Prince Edward County

 Vibe: Relaxed, casual, and a great place for a picnic

-Wine highlight: I enjoyed their JCR Pinot Noir—elegant with a soft finish
+Wine highlight: I enjoyed their JCR Pinot Noir, an elegant wine with a soft finish

 Backstory: This is one of the longest-standing wineries in the County, and you’ll spot their wines on menus at local favourites like The Drake Devonshire.
 Their Vintner’s Daughter label was even made just for the restaurant.
 With so many award-winning wines, a tasting flight here is a must.